Hong Kong poet Nicholas Wong on his new collection 'Crevasse'

+How does the cover of Crevasse reflect the collection?
 I designed the cover with an artist from Los Angeles.
 There’s a poem about gloryholes and crucifixion.
 Hence we developed this motif and put a hole on the cover.
 And inside, you can see an image of bacteria, as many people told me that they found some depictions of sickness that I was not aware of.
 I also spent a long time thinking of a suitable title.
 I came up with Crevasse – a deep open crack – which also echoes the crack on the cover.

+What are your thoughts on your Lammys nomination?
 I’m a bit surprised but not taken aback.
 It doesn’t mean I’ve written the best gay poems internationally, but the Lammys encourage emerging writers, particularly those from different ethnic backgrounds.
 Asia is kind of lagging behind without awards for alternative literature.

+Post-nomination, have you found an increased or even a more receptive audience?
 More people are talking about my poems, especially after my nomination was reported by local media.
 I’m grateful that more young adults have started following my work and giving me support and positive feedback, which I treasure very much.
 But the Lammys are not well-known in Hong Kong.
 If I didn’t send out the press release myself, I reckon nobody would be aware of this.

+We would have been!
+As will more Hongkongers as a result of this interview.
+With that in mind, how should people who are new to your work approach your poems?
 Be prepared for work that has no plot or delightful scenery.
 It’s a bit intense and oppressive.
 But do carry on, even if you don’t understand something in it – poetry is not about total understanding.
 It’s about how your emotion is triggered by the chemistry between words.
 Like English poet and critic William Empson said, ‘the machinations of ambiguity are among the very roots of poetry.’
 The pleasure of writing and reading poems relies heavily on how the chaos is rendered and how language reinvents itself in lines.

+How can we use Crevasse to think about LGBTI rights?
 See what you can see.
 But if I must name a theme to take away, then I’d say ‘possibility’.
 And when you’re fighting for your rights, please also fight for a space for creating.
 We need something more for the [Hong Kong] community.
 We can’t just focus on ourselves.
 If you can’t find your voice in the bookstore or anywhere else in society, why not speak out for yourself and for other people?